The Manin-Mumford conjecture and the Tate-Voloch conjecture for a product of Siegel moduli spaces: Introduction

 \subsubsection{Idea of the proof of Theorem \ref{MM}}

 We simply consider the case when $V$ does not contain any translate of a nontrivial abelian subvariety.
 Suppose that $A$ has good reduction at a place of $F$ unramified over a prime number $p$.
 Let $[p]:A\to A$ be the morphism multiplication by $p$.
 Let $\Lambda _n$ be a suitable set of reductions of torsions in $[p^n]^{-1}(V)$, and $\Lambda _n^\Zar$ its Zariski closure in the base change to $\bar\BF_p$ of the reduction of $A$.
 Use the $p$-adic perfectoid universal cover of $A$ to lift $\Lambda _n^\Zar$ to $A $.
 A variant of Scholze's approximation lemma \cite{Sch12} shows that as $n$ get larger, the liftings are closer to $V$ (see Proposition \ref{techprop2}).
 A result of Scanlon \cite{Sca0} on the Tate-Voloch conjecture for prime-to-$p$ torsions implies that the prime-to-$p$ torsions of these points are in $V$ for $n$ large enough (see Proposition \ref{techprop}).
 Assume that $\Lambda _n$ is infinite and we deduce a contradiction as follows.
 A result of Poonen \cite{Poo} (see Theorem \ref{BT}) shows that the size of the set of prime-to-$p$ torsions in $\Lambda _n^\Zar$ is not small.
-Then the liftings give a lower bound on the size of the set of prime-to-$p$ torsions in $V$ (see Proposition \ref{mainprop} (1)).
+Then the liftings give a lower bound on the size of the set of prime-to-$p$ torsions in $V$ (see Proposition \ref{mainprop}).
 Now consider the $l$-adic perfectoid space associated to $A$.
-By the same approach, with the lower bound on the size of the set of prime-to-$p$ torsions as input, we find a lower bound on the size of prime-to-$l$ torsions in $V$ (see Proposition \ref{mainprop} (2)), which is better than the one for prime-to-$p$ torsions.
-Repeatedly improving such lower bounds, we get a contradiction as $A$ is of finite dimensional.
+By the same approach, we can repeatedly improve such lower bounds.
+Finally we get a contradiction as $A$ is of finite dimensional.

 \begin{rmk}